FM171/HTB-write-ups/docs/Report.md

 `smbmap -H 10.129.165.40 -u "j.fleischman -p J0elTHEM4n1990!"`
  <img src="images/smbmap.png" class="report-images" alt="SMBMAP">

-Form this we wee have read and write to IT share so lets see connect to that share and see if there is anything in it.
+from this we see the user as read and write to IT share so lets connect to that share and see if there are any files on the SMB.

 `smbclient //10.129.165.40/IT -U "j.fleischman"`